EnesArifinan/Password-Login-Time-Measurement-Algorithm/README.md

 ## Introduction

-In this project, we've developed a simple password strength estimation algorithm using JavaScript.
-The algorithm is designed to give users an idea of how secure their chosen password is against potential attacks.
+In this project, we developed a simple password login timer algorithm using JavaScript.
+The algorithm is designed to give users an idea of the password they choose.

 ## Question
 - According to the button model on the screen, different step distances have been defined.
 Each of these steps corresponds to a button.